nirokay/FloppyBird/README.md

 `./build.sh BUILD_NAME`

 The final build will be located in `/.build/builds/`.
-The build script builds a native Windows Executable and a .love file, which can be run with the Löve2d Game Engine.
+The build script builds a native Windows Executable, AppImage and a .love file, which can be run with the Löve2d Game Engine.

 ### 3.3 Installing Löve2d Game Engine